Data-Driven Risk Measurement by SV-GARCH-EVT Model: Empirical Results

 \subsection{MCMC Estimation Results}

-In general, the joint posterior distribution of model parameters and potential quantities marks the goal of Bayesian analysis.
-To inspect it, we can investigate summary statistics and various visualizations of marginal posterior distributions.
-Table \ref{tab:mcmc} lists the posterior mean and standard error of three stochastic volatility models:
+Bayesian analysis primarily focuses on assessing the joint posterior distribution of model parameters and latent quantities through summary statistics and visualizations of marginal posterior distributions.
+Table \ref{tab:mcmc} details the posterior means and standard errors for three stochastic volatility models.
+The negative leverage effect $\rho$ suggests asymmetry in the leverage effect~\citep{yu2005leverage}.
+All three models exhibit strong persistence in, approaching 0.94.
+Notably, $\mu$ increases from the SVt to SVtl model, indicating an upward adjustment in the long-run log-variance level when accounting for leverage effects and fat tails.

-According to several empirical studies, the leverage effect measured with the correlation coefficient $\rho$ is expected to be negative \cite{yu2005leverage,omori2007stochastic}.
-We can observe that the leverage effect, $\rho$, in SVl and SVtl model are negative, which conveys a signal that the leverage effect asymmetry exists.
-In addition, the strong persistence can be indentified in $\phi$, in all three models, $\phi$ reaches nearly 0.94.
-The $\mu$ tends increase from SVt to SVtl model, thus revealing that after considering leverage effect and fat tails, the long-run log-variance level up-regulated.
-Besides, the convergence issue arouse our attention.
-From Figure \ref{fig:tracesvtl}, the top row shows the posterior of the daily volatility (in percent) $100 \times exp(\boldsymbol{h}/2)$ through its median (black) and 5\% and 95\% quantiles (gray).
-The remaining panels summarize the Markov chains of the parameters $\mu, \phi, \sigma, \nu$ and $\rho$.
-To be specific, the middle row presents trace plots and the bottom row shows prior (gray, dashed) and posterior (black, solid) densities.
-For the sampling procedure, 20000 MCMC draws are sorted after a burn-in of 2000.
-It is noteworthy that convergence is achieved for all parameters.
+Figure \ref{fig:tracesvtl} displays the posterior daily volatility (in percent) $100 \times \exp(\boldsymbol{h}/2)$ with its median (black) and 5\% and 95\% quantiles (gray).
+The other panels summarize the Markov chains for the parameters $\mu, \phi, \sigma, \nu,$ and $\rho$.
+Specifically, trace plots are shown in the middle row, and the bottom row compares prior (gray, dashed) and posterior (black, solid) densities.
+The sampling process involved 20,000 MCMC draws after a 2,000 iteration burn-in, achieving convergence for all parameters.